 Although the green man, or at least his foliate head, is found on many English churches, he is probably a pagan figure in origin, adopted by the new religion along with several festivals.
 As a pagan figure the Green Man is a symbol of fertility and the cycles of life.

 Our own Green Man is Dave Laister, who comes out in his green finery for Waes-hals, Festival of the Leaves, Plough Sunday and anything else that has a hint of greenery or growth about.
-As long as his is kept well watered he's a happy tree, though he seems to thrive best on beer rather than Baby Bio.
+As long as he is kept well watered he's a happy tree, though he seems to thrive best on beer rather than Baby Bio.

 Just in case you weren't aware, Saint George is the patron saint of England, despite never setting foot in England's green and pleasant land.
 He was probably Greek or Turkish .
 He was first adopted as a saint for the English by the Knight's Templar and other crusader groups and was widely accepted as the patron saint of England during the reign of Edward III.